Pandas#

 What is a dataframe?#

 • A dataframe is the key data structure within Pandas.
-Dataframes are two-dimensional, size-mutable and potentially hererogeneous tabular data structure with labeled axes (rows and columns).
+Dataframes are two-dimensional, size-mutable and potentially heterogeneous tabular data structure with labelled axes (rows and columns).

 • .info(): provides a concise summary of the dataframe, including the number of non-null entries in each column, data type, memory usage, and more